colinbut/vagrant-dev-env/README.md

 There is additional first time configuration that is required.

-Assuming you already have all your Git projects under /var/www/projects/ (checkout your projects into their).
+Assuming you already have all your Git projects under /var/www/projects/ (checkout your projects into there).

 1. Need to change /var/www/html's AllowOverride from None to All in the default Apache website config file (modify the /etc/httpd/conf/httpd.conf file)
 2. Restart Apache
    (sudo apachectl restart)
 3. reboot VM
     ```
     vagrant halt
     ```
     then
     ```
     vagrant up
     ```
     again

 After restarting...